What Is Counter Credit On Your Bank Statement?

 When you pull up your online banking portal or use a mobile app, you’ll notice the term “counter credit” next to the $100 deposit you made under your recent transaction.
 You’ll also see the term “counter credit” next to the deposit amount on your monthly bank statement.

-Denoting transactions like this is helpful for resolving discrepancies in the statement and account and helps clarify —both for you and your bank’s peace of mind — how the transaction was made.
+Denoting transactions like this helps resolve discrepancies in the statement and account and helps clarify —both for you and your bank’s peace of mind — how the transaction was made.

 Why Is Counter Credit Still Around?